peterbmarks/P3ST_Xiao/Readme.md

 # P3ST Firmware

+This version is currently under development by Peter Marks, VK3TPM and is stored [here](https://github.com/peterbmarks/P3ST_Xiao).

+The original is from Todd and can be found [here](https://github.com/mostlydiyrf/p3st).

 The firmware included with the P3ST kit (as loaded on the **Xiao RP2040**) was written in C/C++ for use with the Arduino IDE and with the **Raspberry Pi RP2040 Boards (3.1.0)** "package" installed through the Boards Manager (Menu: **Tools/Board/Board Manager**).

 The libraries for use with the program (a.k.a., "sketch") are available using the **Tools/Manage Libraries** utility in the IDE except for the **MultiButton** and **xiaoRP2040pinNums** libraries included in this repository.
 Download and install those manually (see <https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library>).